 About me

-Having a PhD in forest ecology, I work as postdoctoral researcher at Jyvaskyla University in the Boreal Ecosystems Research Group in forest landscape and community ecology, and conservation biology.
-My current subject focus (i) on past biodiversity responses to joint effects of land use and climate change, and (ii) on future trends using simulation tools.
+Having a PhD in forest ecology, I work as researcher at INRAE in the Forest Zoology Research Unit at the interface between community ecology and biological invasion, studying the interactions occurring between a native community and an exotic species.
 My PhD subject was about the consequences of forest dieback on habitats and resources, and consequently on communities, especially arthropods.
+I worked on the synergistic effects of climate and land use changes on bird communities across Finnish landscapes.
 Before that, I have a technical background with professional studies in forestry management and a degree in forestry engineering.

 About my research

-My research interests lie in understanding the functioning of forest ecosystems and their responses to global changes.
-This includes biotic and abiotic interactions, consequences of natural and anthropogenic disturbances, land-use intensity, conservation biology and functional ecology.
-My current focus is on understanding the consequences of global changes (e.g. changing anthropogenic and natural disturbance regimes) on temperate and boreal forests.
+My research interests lie in understanding the functioning of forest ecosystems and their resistance and responses to biological invasion.
+This includes biotic and abiotic interactions, land-use intensity, conservation biology and functional ecology.

 Places of interest